 Who made it?

-In addition to the Buddha Machine, FM3 creates music for film, television, multi-media art exhibits and has an extensive discography on various labels around the world.
+In addition to the Buddha Machine, FM3 creates music for film, television and multi-media art exhibits.

 In 2004, FM3 was commissioned by the Louvre museum in Paris to provide a new soundtrack for the 1930s film “La Croisiere Jaune.”
 The project concluded with three live performances at the Louvre Auditorium.

 In 2013, at the invitation of the British Film Institute, FM3 performed a live soundtrack for the 1929 Alfred Hitchcock film “Blackmail” at the Shanghai International Film Festival.

 The first-generation FM3 Buddha Machine loop player was named one of the best “boxed sets” of 2005 by the New York Times.
 In 2011, The Washington Post put the third-generation Buddha Machine at the top of its holiday buying guide for music lovers.
 “It’s bliss,” the paper said.

 Here is what Wikipedia says about the band and the Buddha Machine.